What are the greatest changes in shopping in your lifetime? So asked my 9-year-old grandson.

 As I thought of the question the local Green Grocer came to mind.
-Because that is what the greatest change in shopping in my lifetime is.
+Because that is what the greatest change in shopping in my life is.

 That was the first place to start with the question of what are the greatest changes in shopping in your lifetime.

-Our local green grocer was the most important change in shopping in my lifetime.
-Beside him was our butcher, a hairdresser and a chemist.
+Our local greengrocer was the most important change in shopping in my lifetime.
+Beside him were our butcher, a hairdresser and a chemist.

 Entertainment While Shopping Has Changed

 Buying butter was an entertainment in itself.

 My sister and I often had to go to a favourite family grocer close by.
 We were always polite as we asked for a pound or two of butter and other small items.

 Out came a big block of wet butter wrapped in grease-proof paper.
 Brought from the back of the shop, placed on a huge countertop and included two grooved pates.

 That was a big change in our shopping in my lifetime…you don’t come across butter bashing nowadays.

 Our old friendly Mr Mahon with the moustache would cut a square of butter.
 Lift it to another piece of greaseproof paper with his pates.
 On it went to the weighing scales, a bit sliced off or added here and there.